-- Secured and remote acquisition, configuration, maintenance and operation of industrial and residential smart electricity meters; - Meter data management functions, up to smart grid and customer information functions;
+· Meter data management functions, up to smart grid and customer information functions.

-Atos WorldGrid which has been launched in 2010 leads one of the world's largest Smart Metering project - the one for ERDF.
-In France, the company has delivered the final software that will allow ERDF to manage 35,000 000 meters.
-It has also provided an interoperability test lab for ERDF.
-Pilot is underway with already more than 200,000 meters installed by ERDF out of the 300,000 targeted.
+is underway with already more than 200,000 meters installed by ERDF out of the 300,000 targeted.
 In Spain, the Atos Origin consortium has started the OpenNode Smart Grid Project for the European Union (7th R&D Framework Program).
 In China, we have won a Smart Metering pilot project for 100,000 meters through our alliance with ZTE.